SalomePlatform/shaper/src/BuildPlugin/doc/compsolidFeature.rst

 CompSolid
 =========

-The Compsolid feature creates a compsolid using already existing shapes in other objects.
+Compsolid feature creates a compsolid using shapes already existing in other objects.

-To create compsolid in the active part:
+To create a compsolid in the active part:

 #. select in the Main Menu *Build - > CompSolid* item  or
 #. click **CompSolid** button in the toolbar